-Medicare coverage at the Emergency Room is necessary because emergencies can happen at any time.
+Medicare coverage in the Emergency Room is necessary because emergencies can happen at any time.
 If they do, it’s extremely important to know if your after-hours visit has coverage through your Medicare plan.

 Let’s take a dive into what Part A, Part B, and Medigap plans cover in the event of an emergency.
 We will also go over the primary differences between emergency rooms and urgent care centers.

-Those with a Medigap policy or MA plan have different costs.
-Depending on the policy, the out of pocket expenses vary.
+Depending on the Medicare parts & supplemental policy, the out of pocket expenses vary.

 Part A Coverage – What’s Covered?

-Medicare Part A will help cover a portion of the costs from your hospital stay, once your deductible has been met.
-As of 2019, the Part A deductible is $1,364, for each benefit period.
+Part A will help cover a portion of the costs from your emergency room or hospital stay, once your deductible has been met.
+As of 2020, the Part A deductible is $1,420, for each benefit period.

 Part A coverage includes: